Rao Yi

 Rao Yi (饶毅; born 1962) is a Chinese neurobiologist.

-A Ph.D. graduate from the University of California, San Francisco, Rao held a Helen Hay Whitney fellowship at Harvard University and was on the faculty of Washington University in St. Louis and Northwestern University before moving back to China to take up the deanship of Peking University's School of Life Sciences in 2007.
+Rao received a PhD degree from the University of California, San Francisco.
+He held a Helen Hay Whitney fellowship at Harvard University and was on the faculty of Washington University in St. Louis and Northwestern University before moving back to China to take up the deanship of Peking University's School of Life Sciences in 2007.
 He is currently Director and Principal Investigator of IDG/McGovern Institute for Brain Research at Peking University.

 He took office as the President of the Capital Medical University on 25 June 2019.

 Personal life and education

 Rao was born in Jiangxi in 1962.
 In college, he was friends with Mei Lin, who also became a neurobiologist later.
 In graduate school at Shanghai Medical University, Rao was roommates with Lu Bai, now also an eminent neurobiologist.
 At SMU, his interests began to turn to molecular neurobiology.

 In 1985, Rao enrolled as a graduate student at the University of California, San Francisco.
 He describes the atmosphere at UCSF as far more exciting than that to which he had previously been exposed in China.
 His advisors were Yuh-Nung and Lily Jan.
 He discovered the big brain gene, which is required for a binary decision in neural development: to form a neuron or an epidermal cell.
 He defended his doctoral thesis on molecular and genetic analysis of intercellular communication in Drosophila neurogenesis at UCSF in 1991.